Semantic-IA/data/README.md

 ## Data Repository

-In the spirit of open data, we decided to publicize the raw data we used for our paper [insert final paper title here].
+In the spirit of open data, we decided to publicize the raw data we used for our paper "Evaluating the Security of a DNS Query Obfuscation Scheme for Private Web Surfing".

 It contains all relevant data from our research, including the database of patterns for our simulator, which can be found in [this Repository](https://github.com/Semantic-IA/DRQPatternAttack).